-Jaap Bonjer, professor of surgery at Amsterdam UMC, receives the prize for the establishment of the Amsterdam Skills Centre for Health Sciences (ASC).
+Jaap Bonjer, professor of surgery at Amsterdam UMC, received the prize for the establishment of the Amsterdam Skills Centre for Health Sciences (ASC).
 As a result, the Netherlands has one of the most advanced training centers for surgical skills in the world.
 In this centre, the training period of surgeons can be shortened considerably.

 Erwin Peterman, professor of Physics and Living Systems, and Gijs Wuite, professor of Physics and Life Processes (VU) received the Award for the development of high-quality equipment such as the C-Trap, a combination of optical tweezers and a fluorescence microscope, with which the smallest details of cellular processes can be mapped.
 This formed the foundation for LUMICKS, a successful company with 100 employees.
 Around the world, 40 research groups already use LUMICKS’ instruments.

-Roeland van Geuns, lector Poverty Interventions at the University of Applied Science (HvA) receives the Impact Award for his research on poverty and debt issues.
+Roeland van Geuns, lector Poverty Interventions at the University of Applied Science (HvA) received the Impact Award for his research on poverty and debt issues.
 Van Geuns developed instruments to manage debt positions and make debt discussable.
 This has had an important social impact.

 About the Amsterdam Science & Innovation Awards

 The Amsterdam Science & Innovation Award is a price for the most innovative research-based idea of Amsterdam.
 Fourteen years ago, the Knowledge Transfer Offices of Amsterdam UMC, UvA, HvA and VU (later jointly named Innovation Exchange Amsterdam, or IXA), organized this competition to make the valuable ideas based on scientific research visible.